Rangers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and have won one of those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and won two of those contests.

 - The Rangers and their opponents have combined to hit the over six times in their last 10 games with a total.